Parti-gyle and Sparge Explained

 N.B.
 Historically, the act of stirring was called mashing.
 Today mashing is the action of enzymes to convert starch to sugars which occurs after the stirring or mixing.

-Parti-Gyle to Sparging
+Parti-Gyle to Sparge

 From Old French espargier or Latin spargere, to sprinkle – OED